< back to main hub

 How to guide | by Denise Timmis | Feb 18, 2022

-Your phone plunges towards the liquid below – the bath, the sink, your pint.
+Your hands loosen as your concentration slips.
+You panic and try to reaffirm your grip, but by this time, you know it's too late.
+Your smartphone plunges towards the liquid below – the bath, the sink, your pint.
 In a frenzy, you dive in after it.
 Your sleeve gets wet but you don't care.
-Your phone sits there, soaking wet in your hand, as you ask yourself: will it ever work again?
+Your phone sits there, soaking wet in your hand, as you ask yourself: will your broken iPhone ever work again?

 One of the best ways to dry out your phone on a budget is to submerge it in a bowl of rice.
-To do this, simply grab a paper towel, wrap up your handset and then bury it in a container full of rice for 12 to 36 hours.
+To do this, simply grab a paper towel, wrap up your handset and then put your phone in a container full of rice for 12 to 36 hours.
+Make sure you thoroughly wrap your phone, as the last thing you'll want is a piece of rice lodged in your headphone socket or speaker once it's recovered.

-For those looking for a swankier option, purpose made desiccants (a substance used as a drying agent) are available thanks to the likes of Bheestie, The Thirsty Bag and DryBox.
+For those looking for a swankier option, purpose-made desiccants (a substance used as a drying agent) are available thanks to the likes of Bheestie, The Thirsty Bag and DryBox.

-While some may suggest that blow-drying your handset could help to restore it back to its former glory, doing so can frazzle your handset's internal electrics, so be sure to give this particular tip a wide berth.
+While some may suggest that blow-drying your handset could help to restore it to its former glory, doing so can frazzle your handset's internal electrics, so be sure to give this particular tip a wide berth.

 Another tip that's about as much use as a chocolate teapot is placing your phone in the oven at a low temperature.
 Again, this idea is much more likely to do more damage than it is good, so be sure to save your oven for Sunday roasts and not your Samsung smartphone.